Translate

 All the World’s a Stage

 It was the day of the big performance.
 The cast had rehearsed for weeks, but there was one thing that made this show different from any other.
-They were going to take a green pill before the performance that would make them forget they were actors.
-Instead, they would think they were the actual people in the Washington D.C. drama thriller they were performing.
+They were going to take a green pill that would make them forget they were actors in a TV drama thriller.

-Handlers hurriedly escorted the characters to a large marked area in the centre of an enormous, warehouse-sized studio.
+The handlers escorted Theo to a large, marked area in the centre of an enormous warehouse-like studio.
 The lights and cameras came on, and the show began.
-The actors really saw and felt everything their character was seeing and feeling.
-They experienced joy, pain, anger, and sadness as their characters did.
+Theo and the other actors really saw and felt everything that their characters were seeing and feeling.
+They experienced joy, pain, love, and sadness as their characters did.
 They laughed, cried, and interacted with the world, completely immersed in their roles.

-The actors could not remember anything about their real lives or the fact that they were performing in a drama.
+The cast could not remember anything about their real lives or the fact that they were performing in a drama.
 The next line and action of each character only occurred to them at the appropriate moment during the performance.
-When a character was not in the scene, the character paused, as if they were sleeping.
-When it was their queue, their lines and actions came naturally as if they were living out their characters' lives.
+When a character was not in the scene, the actor would pause, as if they were sleeping.
+When it was their cue, the actor’s response arrived naturally, as if it were a new moment arising in their life.

-For the viewers, it was a mesmerising performance.
+For the viewers, it was a mesmerising production.
 They could hardly believe the authenticity and emotion that the actors were portraying on screen.
-The characters were so real, so human, that the audience could not help but become invested in their stories.
+The characters were so real, so human, that the audience could not help but become invested in the drama.

-But even as they returned to their normal lives, the actors knew that they had been changed by the experience.
-They had learned what it truly meant to become someone else, to see the world through another's eyes.
-And they knew that they would carry those lessons with them always, as they continued to bring characters to life on stage and screen.
+But even as he returned to normal life, Theo knew that he had been changed by the role.
+He had learnt what it truly meant to become someone else, to see the world through another’s eyes.
+And he knew that he would carry those lessons with him always, as he continued to bring characters to life on stage and screen.

 No comments: